A Timeline of SALCO

-In the 1990’s a group of law students and community activists recognized the need for better access to justice for South Asians living in poverty.
+A group of law students and community activists recognized the need for better access to justice for South Asians living in poverty.
 They also understood that this need can only be fulfilled by providing culturally sensitive and language specific services.
 Thus, the seed for SALCO was planted.

-- From 1999 to 2001, SALCO was run as a volunteer clinic by South Asian lawyers and activists.
+SALCO was run as a volunteer clinic by South Asian lawyers and activists.

-- From 2001 onwards, it began receiving project-based funding from the Law Foundation of Ontario (the LFO) to provide services through a lawyer and community legal worker.
+SALCO began receiving project-based funding from the Law Foundation of Ontario (the LFO) to provide services through a lawyer and community legal worker.
 The LFO supported the vision of a permanent ethno-racial legal clinic for South Asian communities.

-- In 2007, with tremendous community support and the hard work and dedication of volunteer lawyers, activists and SALCO’s limited staff, SALCO was granted permanent funding as a legal clinic from Legal Aid Ontario.
+With tremendous community support and the hard work and dedication of volunteer lawyers, activists and SALCO’s limited staff, SALCO was granted permanent funding as a legal clinic from Legal Aid Ontario.

-SALCO’s achievements and contributions:
+SALCO’s Achievements and Contributions

 Since receiving permanent funding, SALCO has become a leader on issues of access to justice within racialized communities.
 We work with thousands of clients a year and also advocate for reforming laws that negatively impact our communities.
-We are the only clinic in all of Ontario (and Canada) that provides legal services in multiple South Asian languages, including Hindi, Urdu, Bangla, Tamil, Kannada and Punjabi.
+We are the only clinic in all of Ontario that provides legal services in multiple South Asian languages, including Hindi, Urdu, Bangla, Tamil, Kannada and Punjabi.